PoCInnovation/Workshops/software/01.React/README.md

 - You can add a [background](https://www.freecodecamp.org/news/react-background-image-tutorial-how-to-set-backgroundimage-with-inline-css-style/) to your application
 - You can add a `Delete` button on each task to delete it
-- You can add a Due time using [Calendars](https://mui.com/x/react-date-pickers/getting-started/)
+- You can add a real due date using [Calendars](https://mui.com/x/react-date-pickers/getting-started/)
 - You can link your application to a `backend` and a `database` to properly store your tasks (EPyTodo ?)

 :bulb: We suggest you to take a look at [NextJS](https://nextjs.org) or [Remix](https://remix.run)!